DUI CAUSING INJURY UNDER CALIFORNIA VEHICLE CODE SECTION 23153

 It is a crime under California law to drive a vehicle while under the influence of alcohol, drugs, or a combination of both.
-The California vehicle code creates a separate offense, however, for “DUI Causing Injury.”
-This offense is described in Vehicle Code Section 23103 (“VC § 23103”).
+Furthermore, the California vehicle code creates a separate offense, however, for “DUI Causing Injury.”.

 Whether or not the defendant committed DUI is, of course, a separate issue as well.
-You can be considered DUI if you drive with a BAC of over 0.08%, or over 0.04% while driving a commercial vehicle, or while driving with a combined amount of drugs and alcohol in your system.
+You can be considered DUI if you drive with a BAC of over 0.08% or over 0.04% while driving a commercial vehicle, such as Uber or Lyft, or while driving with a combined amount of drugs and alcohol in your system.
 For more information, please visit our other section on DUI.

 YOU WEREN’T DRIVING THE CAR

 While it seems obvious, you must be driving to be found guilty.You should remember that unless the prosecution proves that you were actually driving a vehicle, sometimes the evidence that identifies the driver is not so cut and dry.There’s the possibility that the prosecution or their witnesses just assumed that someone near a car, post-accident, is the driver, or perhaps the eye-witness identifications of you as the driver are inconsistent, uncorroborated, or simply just not credible.

 YOU WEREN’T DUI WHEN YOU WERE DRIVING